-Hi, I'm Jill, chief safety officer with Vivid Learning Systems.
+Hi, I'm Jill, chief safety officer with HSI.
 I'm a former OSHA inspector, and I'm here to help you identify and correct workplace safety hazards.
 For this series, we're at Southern Minnesota Beet Sugar Cooperative in the heart of the upper Midwest, to show you, no matter where you work, safety training is for everyone.

 When many of us think of combustible dust, we might think of grain dust and grain elevator explosions, especially here in the upper Midwest.
 The fact is, there are many more combustible dust, not just grain dust.
 There are a wide variety of dust in many industries that can be explosive.
 Combustible dust could be from plastics, or wood, or paper, or pulp, rubber, pesticides, even pharmaceutical, dyes, coals, or metals like aluminum, chromium, iron, magnesium or zinc.
 And even in the food industry it could be sugar, spice, starch, flour, or feed dust.

 And today I'm with Brandy, safety director here at the Beet Sugar Cooperative.
 And Brandy, you do have some combustible dust here at the plant.
 How many do you have, and what are they?

 We have four combustible dust, and we teach our employees about them, not only during orientation, but again annually, to remind them of the dangers of combustible dust and how to protect against an explosion.
 So, we have four, although you see many samples here.
 This is part of how we try and hands on and engage with our employees.
 The four that we have are pallet dust, coal dust, sugar dust, and sulfur pellet dust.

 And so, you said you do some hands on training?